You can’t improve what you don’t measure. While we all know it’s true, KPIs, metrics, and goals are often hard to measure and keep a track of.

-Today, we’ll show you 25 customer service KPIs that you should be tracking.
+Today, we’ll show you 25 customer service KPIs that you should be tracking in the current year.

-Each of them touches on different parts of customer service and will allow you to make changes necessary to provide service your customers deserve.
+Each of them touches on different parts of customer service and will allow you to make the changes necessary to provide the service your customers deserve.

 Customer Satisfaction Score (CSAT)

-The reason for customer satisfaction is the holy grail of customer service KPIs is that, in the end, it reflects everything customer service-related.
+Customer satisfaction is the holy grail of customer service KPIs because, in the end, it reflects everything customer service-related.

 Your internal work, how nice your reps are, how quick they are, how smooth your service is – the average of that will be reflected in the customer satisfaction score, also known as CSAT.